kinifi/gpkg/README.md

 # gpkg

 a package manager that is more of a list of commands with a name.
-There is no need to host packages or do what Github already does.
 Onboarding new employees, or downloading repositories for people that aren't keen on command line can be simple as:

 ```
 gpkg install newemployee